klab-aizu/alumni_voices/guidance.md

 ## 2. Research Experience
 - **Briefly describe your research topic:**
 - **What were your key research contributions?**
-- **Which publications or conference presentations resulted from your work?
-(Provide citations if possible)**
+- **Which publications or conference presentations resulted from your work? **
 - **Which tools, software, or hardware did you primarily use in your research?**
 - **What challenges did you face, and how did you overcome them?**